intmus/inttheory19-20/_06-intro-harmonic/2-reading-bassoconthistory.md

 *Basso continuo* emerged in the seventeenth century as a shorthand notation for keyboardists (typically church organists) who were accompanying a soloist or small ensemble performing a work originally composed for a larger group.
 For example, if two or three singers were tasked with performing an eight-voice choral work, they could select the most prominent parts to sing, while an organist could cover the rest.
 Performing five or six lines of contrapuntal choral music could be a significant challenge, so organists needed a way to condense the texture while still preserving the core musical structure to support the vocalists.

 The *thorough bass* emerged as that shortcut.
 The "thorough" or "continuous" bass is a musical line that includes the lowest note at any given time.
 Usually, works would not include a single part that could function as this line, so the organist would alternate between voices, as they exchanged registers or took rests.
-The resulting line, unline the regular "bass" part, was "continuous" (or "thorough")—hence the name *thoroughbass* or *basso continuo*.
+The resulting line, unlike the regular "bass" part, was "continuous" (or "thorough")—hence the name *thoroughbass* or *basso continuo*.

 A good musician could perform this bass line, and with an eye (or ear) on the vocal parts and with knowledge of how to improvise good voice-leading, that musician could *accompany* the thoroughbass line with chords that made musical sense.
 (This is the original meaning of the term accompany—to accompany a bass line with chords.
 The fact that keyboardists did this in the context of supporting a soloist or small ensemble led to that term later being applied to any situation where a keyboardist *accompanied* spotlight performers.)